Explore the top speeds of NASCAR cars on straightaways and in turns, affecting their speeds, and safety considerations at high speeds.

 Factors Affecting NASCAR Car Speeds

-When it comes to NASCAR car speeds, there are several key factors that play a crucial role in determining how fast these powerful machines can go.
-Two of the most significant factors affecting NASCAR car speeds are engine power and aerodynamics.
+When it comes to NASCAR car speeds, there are several key that play a crucial role in determining how fast these powerful machines can go.
+Two of the most significant affecting NASCAR car speeds are engine power and aerodynamics.

 Engine Power